How to buy NEO and how it works

 Some NEO-compatible options you might like to consider include:

 - NEO GUI (web wallet)

 - NEO Tracker (web wallet)

 How NEO works

-Founded in 2014 by Da Hongfei and Erik Zhang, Neo is a community-based blockchain project which, according to its official website, “utilises blockchain technology and digital identity to digitise assets, to automate the management of digital assets using smart contracts, and to realise a ‘smart economy’ with a distributed network”.
+Founded in 2014 by Da Hongfei and Erik Zhang, Neo is a community-based blockchain project which, according to its official website, “utilizes blockchain technology and digital identity to digitize assets, to automate the management of digital assets using smart contracts, and to realize a ‘smart economy’ with a distributed network”.

 What does this mean in the real world?
 Well, Neo aims to provide the following features to users:

 - Digital assets.
 Through the use of smart contracts, traditional assets can be turned into digital ones and securely stored on the blockchain.

 - Digital identity.
 Neo will enable the creation of digital identities for individuals and organizations, and those identities will only be accessible via multi-factor authentication.